 Y.E.S.
 Golf Tournament

-The funds are awarded in two categories, consisting of Routt County high school graduating seniors and past recipients of the scholarship still enrolled.
+The funds are awarded in two categories, Routt County high school graduating seniors and past recipients of the scholarship.

 To date, over $100,000 in total funding has been awarded.

-The tournament format is a mixed scramble with four-player teams, or five-player teams if a team has at least one female player.
+The tournament format is a mixed scramble with four-player teams.
 There is no handicap required; however, no team may have more than two players with handicaps of 12 or less.

-The cost is $135 per person and includes golf cart, bag of swag, and good food following the tournament.
+The cost is $150 per person and includes golf cart, bag of swag, and food following the tournament.

 The Y.E.S.
 Golf Tournament is played at Rollingstone Ranch Golf Club, a Robert Trent Jones, Jr. designed course, managed by Troon Golf.